isisaddons/isis-app-todoapp/README.md

         protected BigDecimal cost;
     }

-Note that this uses Lombok to define getters and setters.
+(Note that this example uses Lombok to define getters and setters).
 This DTO can then be requested directly using the `Accept` header.

 For example, when: